bitcoin-ultimatum/orion/README.md

-Bitcoin Ultimatu BTCU Core Main Concepts
+Bitcoin Ultimatum BTCU Core Main Concepts
 =====================================

 The concept of BTCU is similar to the concept of the second cryptocurrency by capitalization - Ethereum.